-Iraq says Islamic State remains threat, leader Baghdadi filmed video in 'remote area'
+Iraq says I.S. remains threat, leader Baghdadi filmed video in 'remote area'

 “Regarding the location of Baghdadi, we can’t give intelligence information right now but it’s clear from the video that he’s in a remote area,” Abdul Mahdi said at a news conference on a visit to Berlin.

+“These are in the desert of Iraq’s Anbar (province) or in the (eastern) desert of Homs in Syria,” he said.

+Abdul Mahdi said Islamic State’s capabilities had “greatly reduced” but that the group still posed a threat.

-“Daesh (Islamic State) is not just a small organization, it’s widespread and will try to put confidence back in its militants and carry out acts such as those in Sri Lanka,” he said, referring to the Easter attacks there this month claimed by the group.
+“Daesh (Islamic State) is not just a small organization, it’s widespread and will try to put confidence back in its militants and carry out acts such as those in Sri Lanka,” he said, referring to the Easter Sunday attacks claimed by the group which killed more than 250 people.

 In the 18-minute video from the Al Furqan network, a bearded man with Baghdadi’s appearance says the bombings in Sri Lanka were Islamic State’s response to losses in its last territorial stronghold of Baghouz in Syria.